 For middle school and high school students participating in the National History Day in Wisconsin competition, the Wisconsin Labor History Society annually offers prizes for the best projects on American labor history at each of the Wisconsin regional events, as well as the Wisconsin state finals.
-For the 2013-2014 school year, students will be developing projects on the theme of “Rights and Responsibilities in History.”
-Click here for ideas on addressing the theme.
+For the 2014-2015 school year, students will be developing projects on the theme of “Leadership and Legacy in History.”

 Two $50 awards are offered at each of Wisconsin’s REGIONAL events to be given for the best American labor history entries to be selected from any competition category; one award will be given at the junior age level (grades 6-8) and one award at the senior age level (grades 9-12).

 Two $100 awards are offered at the Wisconsin History Day STATE event to be given for the best American labor history entries (one award at the junior age level and one award at the senior age level) to be selected from any competition category.

 Click here for information about the National History Day in Wisconsin program.

 THEME OF EXHIBITS: This year, the students will be asked to create projects on the theme “Leadership and Legacy in History.”
 Throughout labor history, many leaders have emerged.
 Some became well-known like the Farmworkers Union Cesar Chavez or the Autoworkers Union Walter Reuther while there were many others at local and state levels who have played important roles in leading their communities.
 Some examples would include: